I got this idea and the instructions from

 3. Sew the 2 ends of your row together to make an unfinished cube.

-4. Pin the 5th square to the bottom of your cube and sew with a 1/4 inch seam.
-Reapeat the process for the inner shell, except when sewing the bottom square, only sew 3 of the 4 seams.
+except when sewing the bottom square, only sew 3 of the 4 seams.
 You will use this gap for turning and placing your cardboard inserts.
 You should now have 2 topless boxes.

 5. Once your inner shell is complete place it inside your outer shell with the "right" sides together.
 Pin and sew around the entire perimiter of the cube using a 1/4 inch seam allowance.